|

 Inventing AZT

-is the scoop story told to Brink by
+is the scoop story told to Brink by Professor

-Professor Richard Beltz, the scientist who first
+Richard Beltz, the scientist who first synthesized

-to kill human cells
+human cells

 It relates how Brink changed Beltz’s mind about the

-wisdom of giving AZT to pregnant women by drawing his
+wisdom of giving AZT to pregnant women by drawing

-attention to what it does to their babies.
+his attention to what it does to their babies.

 Licensing AZT

-describes the fraudulent circumstances in which AZT came
+describes the fraudulent circumstances in which AZT

-to be licensed by the Food and Drug Administration as an AIDS drug in the US –
+Administration as an AIDS drug in the US – with

-with everyone just following suit around the world, no
+everyone just following suit around the world, no

 questions asked, our own MCC included.